bsdrks/graaf/README.md

 ### Distance Matrix

-A [`DistanceMatrix`] contains the shortest distances between all pairs of vertices in a digraph.
+A [`DistanceMatrix`] contains the shortest distances between all vertex pairs in a digraph.

-- [`DistanceMatrix::center`] finds the center of the digraph.
+- [`DistanceMatrix::center`] finds the digraph's center.
-- [`DistanceMatrix::diameter`] finds the diameter of the digraph.
+- [`DistanceMatrix::diameter`] finds the digraph's diameter.
-- [`DistanceMatrix::eccentricities`] returns the eccentricities of the vertices.
+- [`DistanceMatrix::eccentricities`] returns the vertices' eccentricities.
-- [`DistanceMatrix::is_connected`] checks if the digraph is connected.
+- [`DistanceMatrix::is_connected`] checks the digraph's connectedness.
-- [`DistanceMatrix::periphery`] finds the periphery of the digraph.
+- [`DistanceMatrix::periphery`] finds the digraph's periphery.

 ### Floyd-Warshall

-The Floyd-Warshall algorithm finds the distance between each pair of vertices in an arc-weighted digraph.
+The Floyd-Warshall algorithm finds the distance between each vertex pair in an arc-weighted digraph.

 - [`floyd_warshall::distances`] finds the shortest distances.